 Be sure to ask the right questions of all your potential transfer schools.
 Here are some helpful tips to get you pointed in the right direction.
 For example, what percent of the student body is transfer?
 Will you fit in or feel like you’re the only new student in your classes?
 At Daemen, approximately 30% of the student body is transfer students, so it’s easy to fit in and connect with others.

 How Many Transfer Credits Will They Accept?

 The number of credits accepted will determine how much time it will take for you to earn your bachelor’s degree.
-Daemen College accepts up to 90 transfer credits.
+Daemen University accepts up to 90 transfer credits.

 Are There Scholarships Available for Transfer Students?

 Evaluate the costs.
 Some colleges offer scholarships specifically for transfer students.
 Daemen offers merit-based scholarships, and accepts Phi Theta Kappa scholarships.
 The best way to learn about the available options is to speak to a transfer admissions counselor or a financial aid representative.